'You Should Be Outraged,' Air Force Academy Head Tells Cadets About Racism On Campus

 "Just in case you're unclear on where I stand on this topic, I'm going to leave you my most important thought today: If you can't treat someone with dignity and respect, then you need to get out.
 If you can't treat someone from another gender, whether that's a man or a woman, with dignity and respect, then you need to get out.
 If you demean someone in any way, then you need to get out.
 And if you can't treat someone from another race, or different color skin, with dignity and respect, then you need to get out."

 Those in the room listened in silence.
-To make sure his message was received and taken away, Silveria told cadets and others present to get out their phones.
+To make sure his message was received and taken away, Silveria told cadets and others present to get out their phones and record it.
 Citing the need for the group to have moral courage and protect their institution's values, he then repeated his message: "If you can't treat someone with dignity and respect, then get out."